-We are proposing to designate an experimental population of gray wolf in Colorado to support CPW's planned effort to reintroduce gray wolves to the State of Colorado, and to further the conservation of the currently listed 44-State entity.
-CPW developed a draft Gray Wolf Restoration and Management Plan for the reintroduction and management of gray wolves in the State, with the goal of restoring the species to

-Colorado in a phased approach to the point where it no longer needs protection under State statute (CPW 2022a, entire).
-This management plan focuses on the primary threat to gray wolves, which is human-caused mortality (e.g., Fuller et al. 2003, Mech 2017).
-We anticipate the State's plan will be finalized in the spring of 2023.
+We are designating an experimental population of gray wolf in Colorado to support CPW's planned effort to reintroduce gray wolves to the State of Colorado and to further the conservation of the currently listed 44-State entity.
+CPW developed a Gray Wolf Restoration and Management Plan for the reintroduction and management of gray wolves in the State, with the goal of restoring the species to Colorado in a phased approach to the point where it no longer needs protection under State statute (CPW 2023b, entire).
+This management plan focuses on the primary threat to gray wolf populations, which is human-caused mortality (e.g., Fuller et al. 2003, entire; Mech 2017, pp. 311-312; Hill et al. 2022, entire).